From £18.95Cydonia oblonga Vranja Culinary Scented fruit Heavy crops Harvest Can be fan trained

 The flowers are white, with slightly flattened, frilly-edged cups that open bright yellow and age to a creamy shade.
 This cultivar is particularly prolific and has an RHS Award of Garden Merit.

 On its own or in our Naturalising Mix, this daffodil is ideally suited to landscape planting in lawns, borders, or wooded areas in full sun or partial shade.
 Reliable and robust, and spurned by deer, they are equally at home in more difficult areas like roadside verges.
+See the full range of narcissus and daffodil bulbs we have available for sale.

 Plant bulbs in autumn (August-November) at one-and-a-half to two times their own depth, in full sun or partial shade.
 They can be planted in clumps, but avoid planting too tightly or you may inhibit flowering.
 Spacing of at least 10cm is ideal.